 Take out any literature you may have or visit the camp’s website to remind your child about why you chose this camp, how excited they were about going, and all the activities they were looking forward to doing.

 Suggest they talk to friends who have been away at camp.
 They may have ideas to help your child cope with homesickness that worked for them.

 Think back to an occasion where you felt homesick as a child.
-Tell them about how you felt but explain that you soon overcame your homesickness because you had such a great time.
+Tell them about how you felt but explain that you soon overcame your homesickness because you were having such a great time.

-Reassure them that no matter how far apart you are from the rest of the family, you love them, you’re proud of them, and summer camp will be over before they know it.
+Reassure your kids that no matter how far apart you are from the rest of the family, you love them, you’re proud of them, and summer camp will be over before they know it.

 Before you drop your child off at summer camp, talk with their counselor or camp director.
-Ask them what their procedure is for children that are very homesick.
-They will be able to determine if your child is homesick enough to warrant a call to you or not.
+Ask them what their procedure is for very homesick children.
+They’ll be able to determine if your child is homesick enough to warrant a call to you or not.

 If you’ve prepared your child by using the ideas above, they probably won’t be as homesick as they think they’ll be.
 It’s not uncommon for children to have pre-camp jitters, but knowing how to talk to your kids about homesickness may make the jitters go away.

 So there you have it, a complete Summer Camp Guide for Parents.
 We hope that your child makes wonderful summer camp memories this sumner that will last a lifetime!